apache/pulsar/site2/docs/admin-api-partitioned-topics.md

 ### Stats

 It shows the current statistics of a given partitioned topic.
-Here's an example payload:
+Here is an example payload:

 ```json
 {